Why Do Some Couples Choose Mediation in a Chicago Divorce?

 Seek Advice from a Chicago Mediation Lawyer

 If you are thinking about divorce and have questions about how mediation might benefit you and your spouse, an experienced Chicago mediation attorney can speak with you today.
-At M. Scott Gordon & Associates, we help clients with a wide variety of divorce and family law issues, and we can explore your options with you.
+At Gordon & Perlut, LLC, we help clients with a wide variety of divorce and family law issues, and we can explore your options with you.
 Contact us for more information.